Latest Community Service Updates

 Register

-Burnaby Primary Care Networks
+Burnaby Primary Care Network

 A Primary Care Network (PCN) is a clinical network of local primary care service providers.
-The Burnaby PCN brings together the Burnaby, BC community, its Primary Care Providers, and Fraser Health to collectively drive city-wide health and wellbeing.
+The Burnaby PCN brings together the Burnaby, BC community, its Primary Care Providers, and Fraser Health to collectively drive city-wide health and well-being.

 Primary Care Providers (PCP) are health care professionals, such as Family Physicians or Nurse Practitioners, who help you manage your health.
 A long-term relationship with a PCP keeps you healthier; they can treat you when you are sick or help you access more advanced care when you need it.